uptonking/note4yaoo/docs-handsontable.md

   - Since version 1.14.0, it is required to pass a valid Handsontable Pro license key in the settings object under the licenseKey property
   - The corresponding Handsontable CE version is 0.34.2.
 - 1.11.0-beta1-20170517
-  - Migration from Traceur to Babel.We're now using Babel to transpile our code.
+  - Migration from Traceur to Babel.
+We're now using Babel to transpile our code.
 - 1.0.0-20160120
   - Backward incompatible change
   - Prevent displaying the dropdown header buttons in higher levels of headers (for example, when using the nested headers plugin).